 In the U.S. the yearly incidence rates of PTSD have been estimated at about 3.5%.
 Of these cases, 36.6% (1.3% of U.S. adults) are rated as severe.
 Lifetime prevalence rates have been estimated at about 8.7%.
 There are differences in rates across age groups, with estimates for those ages 18-29 being 6.3%, 8.2% in those ages 30-44, and 9.2% in those ages 45-59, while rates for those over the age of 59 is estimated at 2.5%.
 For those who have lived through active military combat, captivity (e.g. POW’s), rape, and ethnic or political genocide, the prevalence rates of PTSD when taken together have been estimated at 50%.

 PTSD and Co-Occurring Disorders

-Most people who have PTSD suffer from another psychiatric or substance-related disorder.
+Most people who have PTSD suffer from another psychiatric disorder.
 Common co-occurring disorders include:

 - Bipolar disorder

 - Conduct disorder in childhood or adolescence (seen more frequently in males than females)